 To take advantage of these updates, you have to add a new instance of Egnyte in your Okta organization.
 If you already have an existing instance of Egnyte, follow the steps below to migrate from that old instance to a newly updated instance of Egnyte:

 - In Okta, go to the Applications tab and select Add Application.
-Type “Egnyte” in the search field and select Egnyte SCIM 2.0 to add new application.
+Type “Egnyte” in the search field and select Egnyte SCIM 2.0 to add the new application.

 - Configure the application including all provisioning requirements.
 See the Configuration Instructions section of this guide for more information.

 Performing steps 3-5 will import all Users and Groups from Egnyte to Okta.
-Since Okta implementation does not support Groups fully, it may lead to creation of duplicate or empty Group objects.
+Since Okta implementation does not support Groups fully, it may lead to the creation of duplicate or empty Group objects.
 Please contact Okta support before initiating the Import to have them walk you through the process.

 If you do not wish to import data from Egnyte and instead choose to add Users and Groups manually, please skip to step 6.

 - After SCIM Provisioning has been enabled, go to the Import tab of your new Egnyte app instance.
 Click Import Now.